Dan (ancient city): Geography

-Dan is situated in the area known as the Galilee Panhandle, which is a part of Upper Galilee.
-To the west is the southern part of Mount Lebanon; to the east and north are the Hermon mountains.
-Melting snow from the Hermon mountains provides the majority of the water of the Jordan River, and passes through Dan, making the immediate area highly fertile.
+Dan is situated in the Galilee Panhandle, a part of the Upper Galilee.
+To the west is the southern part of Mount Lebanon; to the east and north is Mount Hermon, marking the southern end of the Anti-Lebanon Mountains.
+Melting snow from the Mount Hermon mountain cluster provides the majority of the water of the Jordan River, and passes through Dan, making the immediate area highly fertile.
 The lush vegetation that results makes the area around Dan seem somewhat out of place in the otherwise arid region around it.
-Due to its location close to the border with Syria and Lebanon at the far north of the territory which fell under the British Mandate of Palestine, the site has a long and often bitterly contested modern history, most recently during the 1967 Six-Day War.
+Due to its location near the border with Syria and Lebanon in the far north of Mandatory Palestine, the site has a long and often bitterly contested modern history, most recently during the 1967 Six-Day War.